aliemteam/aliemcards/cards/ECG-flipped-paper.md

 ---

-title: Posterior MI - How Accurate is the Flipped ECG?
+title: 'Posterior MI - How Accurate is the Flipped ECG?'
-collection:
+authors:
+    - 'Salim Rezaie, MD'
+created: 2013/08/07
+updates:
+    - 2013/08/07
+categories:
     - Cardiovascular
     - ECG
-tags:
-authors:
-  - Salim Rezaie, MD
-updated:
-  - 2013/08/07
+drugs:

 ---

 # ECG: Posterior Myocardial Infarction: How Accurate is the Flipped ECG Trick?